AndreaGallo/weather-app/README.md

 * [Instructions](#Instructions)

 ## Description
-This is a simple react weather app using OpenWeatherMap API.
+This is a simple react weather app using OpenWeatherMap API and Mapbox API.

 ## Instructions

-- Sign up over at [openweathermap.org](https://openweathermap.org/appid) to get an API key.
+- Sign up over at [openweathermap.org](https://openweathermap.org/appid) to get an API Key.

-- Sign up over at [mapbox.com])(https://account.mapbox.com/auth/signup/) to get an API Access Token
+- Sign up over at [mapbox.com](https://account.mapbox.com/auth/signup/) to get an API Access Token

 - Clone this repository.
 ```bash